pwolle/seli/README.md

 ## Installation

-You can install from PiPy using pip
+You can install from PyPI using pip

 ```bash
 pip install seli